thejoun/type-switcher/README.md

 ![](img/context-menu-3.png)

-A dropdown menu with all existing `Enemy` subclasses will open.
+A dropdown menu with all existing subclasses of `Enemy` will open.
 Let's pick the Warlock.

 ![](img/enemy-dropdown.png)

-You just switched the component's type from Knight to Warlock.
+You just switched the type of the component.
 Any serialized values will persist if they have the same name in both classes.

 ![](img/warlock-component.png)

-Any type you switch to will also allow switching the same way.
+Any type you switch to will also allow switching in the same way.

 ## Setup